-I think that the experiment, conducted in the 60s, artificially created 'the button' I described above, in the lab.
+I think that the experiment, conducted in the 1960s, artificially created 'the button' I described above, in the lab.
 Participants were told to follow the instructions of the experimenter - to obey his authority.
-In order to perform, they needed to psychologically suspend or over-ride their empathy and moral standards.
+To perform, they needed to psychologically suspend or override their empathy and moral standards.
 Under the experimental conditions, empathy and moral standards conflicted with external authority and a potential sense of failure to complete the task.

-Milgram's participants were probably not different to the general population on any measure (i.e. mostly capable of empathy).
+Milgram's participants were probably not different from the general population on any measure (i.e., mostly capable of empathy).
 However, pressing the button that suspends or over-rides an empathic state in the service of adopting a callous one, became the preferred course of action within Milgram's artificially created scenario.
-Some participants clearly did feel empathy while at the same time continuing to hurt the subject.
-They abdicate from the responsibility for the pain caused.
+Some participants did feel empathy while at the same time continuing to hurt the subject.
+They abdicated from the responsibility for the pain caused.
+(Busscher, 2012)

 With all this in mind, I would now like to revisit the findings of the Michigan study.
 I believe that the reduction in empathy is directly related to the culture the students live in.
-It is, if you like, a natural occurring, very mild, 'Milgram-like' environment.
+It is, if you like, a naturally occurring, very mild, 'Milgram-like' environment.
 The students function within a highly competitive environment that rewards selfish rather than altruistic behaviour.
 Within this cultural climate, it pays off to feel less empathic.
 To put it in a slightly more radical form: it is an environment that increases the likelihood of the button being pressed.
-There is a pressure to be in a callous state of mind in order to better respond to tasks and/or survive an organisational culture that devalues empathy.
+There is pressure to be in a callous state of mind to better respond to tasks and/or survive an organizational culture that devalues empathy.